 Old Divinity School, Cambridge, UK, 3rd - 5th September 2014

-Joint Chairman: Mr Michael Clarke, Mr Anthony Vivian
+Joint Chairmen: Mr Michael Clarke, Mr Anthony Vivian

 The Cambridge Ophthalmological Symposium is unique among ophthalmological gatherings.
 It is a two day residential meeting which brings together basic scientists and clinicians to discuss a well defined topic in detail under the chairmanship of one of the leaders in that field.